stiron/ansible-users/README.md

 `bashrc_lines` - a block of data to be inserted into the ~/.bashrc

-`ssh_public_key` - a string or URL for the pub key of the user to be deployed as athorized key
+`authorized` - a list of the pub keys of the user to be deployed

 ## Examples